Snowflake-Labs/schemachange/README.md

 * token-request-headers
 The Set of variables passed as a dictionary to the `headers` element of the request.

-It is recomended to pass oauth secrets into the configuration using the templating engine.
+It is recomended to use the YAML file and pass oauth secrets into the configuration using the templating engine instead of the command line option.

 ### External Browser Authentication
 External browser authentication can be used for local development by setting the environment variable `SNOWFLAKE_AUTHENTICATOR` to the value `externalbrowser` prior to calling schemachange.

+### Okta Authentication
+Okta authentication can be used setting the environment variable `SNOWFLAKE_AUTHENTICATOR` to the value of your okta endpoint ending with `.okta.com` or `.oktapreview.com` prior to calling schemachange.

 ## Configuration